- Catch CAT

 Introduce a viable option to continue service yet provide more efficiency on these routes: smaller vehicles.

-- The CUBs went into use on Route 13 Coffee Bluff and Route 20 Montgomery/Skidaway Island in 2013.
+- The CUBs went into use on the merged Route 20 Skidaway Island/Coffee Bluff in 2013.

 - Passengers still receive transit service in limited ridership areas, and larger buses are freed up to be directed to areas with higher service needs.